 As much a part of our landscape as Mt.
 Bachelor or the Deschutes River, the wildlife who live here are critical to our sense of place.
-Central Oregon's rapidly expanding population, recreation activity, and development footprint is putting wildlife such as deer and elk under pressure.
-We work to protect wildlife habitat by stopping the fragmentation of migration corridors, watching the cumulative impacts of development, and protecting natural areas.
+Central Oregon's rapidly expanding population, recreation activity, and development footprint are putting wildlife such as deer and elk under pressure.
+We work to protect wildlife habitat by stopping the fragmentation of migration corridors, monitoring the cumulative impacts of development, and protecting natural areas.

 Upper Tumalo Reservoir: The Gateway to the Skyline Forest